jhpyle/docassemble/_docs/objects.md

   password: supersecret
 {% endhighlight %}

-While the tables can be created automatically by [SQLAlchemy], the database itself (which in this example is named `demo`) will need to be created beforehand.
+While the tables will be created automatically by [SQLAlchemy] if they do not exist, the database itself (which in this example is named `demo`) will need to be created beforehand.

+Note that while [SQLAlchemy] is capable of creating database tables, it is not capable of modifying them if you add or subtract columns, change the data types of columns, or make similar alterations.
+If you need to make changes to database tables that have already been created, you need to use [Alembic], which is a version control system for [SQLAlchemy].
+The code above will run [Alembic] if there is an [Alembic] directory structure in the package.
+[Alembic] will perform whatever upgrades are necessary.
+If you have not yet released your package to the world, using [Alembic] to alter your database tables is not really necessary; you can just make the alterations manually using SQL commands while updating your [SQLAlchemy] table definitions.
+If your existing database tables do not contain anything of value, you can also just delete them manually and then when the module re-loads, the table will be reconstructed with the correct columns.

 Although you can use any [SQLAlchemy] URL to describe your database, using the `alchemy_url()` function from `docassemble.base.sql` is